Balkan lynx

 The Balkan lynx (Lynx lynx balcanicus) is a subspecies of the Eurasian lynx in the genus Lynx.
-It is found in Albania, Kosovo, eastern Serbia, and western North Macedonia, with smaller populations in Montenegro.
+It is found in Bosnia, Albania, Kosovo and western North Macedonia, with smaller populations in Montenegro.
 It is considered a national symbol in North Macedonia and appears on the 5-denar coin.

 It is believed that in North Macedonia there are from 35 to 40 remaining Balkan lynx, mostly found in Mavrovo National Park.
 This cat is considered to be the largest cat in the Balkans.
 It has been sighted in 2011 and 2012 in the northern mountainous region of Albania and within the boundaries of the Shebenik-Jabllanice National Park.
-The lynx is classified as Critically Endangered in Albania and has been protected de jure since 1969 but, despite this, illegal poaching and habitat destruction threatens the remaining Balkan lynx populations in both Albania and North Macedonia.
+The lynx is classified as Critically Endangered in Albania and has been protected de jure since 1969 but, despite this, poaching and habitat destruction threatens the remaining Balkan lynx populations in both Albania and North Macedonia.
 There are an estimated 15-20 individuals still alive in Albania.
 The Balkan lynx has been on the brink of extinction for nearly a century, with total numbers estimated to be fewer than 50.

 The Balkan lynxes' decrease in number have been thought to be due to illegal poaching.
 The Balkan lynx starts mating around January to February, and gives birth in April.
 While the Balkan lynx is listed as a subspecies in much of the news coverage and taxonomic references, there has been some dispute over those claims.

 Habitat and population

-The Balkan lynx is found in the southwestern Balkans; in Albania, Kosovo, North Macedonia, and potentially Serbia, Montenegro, and Greece.
+The Balkan lynx is found in the southwestern Balkans; in Bosnia, Albania, Kosovo, North Macedonia, and potentially Serbia, Montenegro, and Greece.
 This is home to a critically endangered population of the Balkan lynx, with an estimated population of 30 adult individuals over 5000 km2.
 They have been recovering since approximately 1935-1940, when only 15-20 lynxes were estimated to be alive.
-They seemed to recover after WWII, with the population doing somewhat better around the mid-1970s, when it was estimated to be around 280 lynxes (in 1974).
+They seemed to recover after World War II, with the population doing somewhat better around the mid-1970s, when it was estimated to be around 280 lynxes (in 1974).
 After this, the numbers seemed to drop dramatically, to 90 lynxes, in the year 2000.
 They live in deciduous forests, evergreen forests, mixed forests, and bush habitats.
-They do not migrate, but occasionally hunt in shrub lands, cultivated areas, and high-mountain pastures during the summer.
-They primarily hunt roe deer, young chamois, and brown hare.
-The Balkan lynx is categorized as critically endangered due to their low population.
-They are split into two sub-populations, one in Mavrovo National Park and one in North Macedonia.
+They do not migrate, but occasionally hunt in shrubland, cultivated areas, and high-mountain pastures during the summer.
+They primarily hunt roe deer, young chamois, and European hare.
+The Balkan lynx is categorized as critically endangered due to its low population.
+They are split into two sub-populations, one in Mavrovo National Park and one in Shebenik-Jabllanice National Park.